Cstannahill/agentic-go/docs/rag_generation.md

    returned as part of the `RAGResponse`.

 `internal/orchestrator.BuildRAGPipeline` wires these steps together.
-Callers may provide `RAGPipelineOptions` to define defaults such as retrieval depth or the generation endpoint.
+Callers may provide `RAGPipelineOptions` to define defaults such as retrieval depth, context formatting behaviour or the generation endpoint.
 The initial input must include a user `query` and a prompt `template`.
-Optional fields include `model`, `top_k`, `completion_endpoint`, `extra_context` and `reason_template`.
+Optional fields include `model`, `top_k`, `completion_endpoint`, `extra_context`, `context_field`, `context_separator`, `context_max_chars` and `reason_template`.
 When `EnableReasoning` is set in `RAGPipelineOptions`, the `reason_template` is used to craft a second prompt for explanations.
 After execution, `ExtractRAGResponse` converts the raw `StepData` into a `RAGResponse` struct containing the original query, generated answer, the formatted context string, reasoning text and the list of injected `ContextDocument` values.
+A flag `context_truncated` indicates if the context string was shortened to the requested length.

 Each component runs as an agent so steps may execute concurrently where possible.
 The `PromptAgent` and `GenerationAgent` now accept runtime options